torvalds/linux/Documentation/admin-guide/cputopology.rst

 However, the book and drawer related sysfs files will only be created if CONFIG_SCHED_BOOK and CONFIG_SCHED_DRAWER are selected, respectively.

-The die hierarchy related sysfs files will only be created if an architecture provides the related macros as described below.
+The die and cluster hierarchy related sysfs files will only be created if an architecture provides the related macros as described below.

 CONFIG_SCHED_BOOK and CONFIG_SCHED_DRAWER are currently only used on s390,
 where they reflect the cpu and cache hierarchy.